mati99789/mati99789/README.md

   swedish: "Conversational"

 background: |
-  Started as Mechanical Engineer, transitioned to Software through self-driven learning.
-Now combining 6 years of system thinking with 4.5 years of software craftsmanship at Accenture.
+  Built a foundation in Mechanical Engineering through formal studies, then transitioned into Software Engineering, applying 6 years of systems thinking to 4.5 years of professional software development at Accenture.

 mentoring: |
   Former mentor at devmentor.pl (Frontend), helping junior developers